The best sales to shop this weekend: Overstock, Columbia, Converse and more - CNN Underscored

 - If you’re into arts and crafts, you won’t want to miss these discounted Cricut machines.
 The Cricut Explore Air 2 is $50 off at $199.99 at Cricut and Amazon, and the Cricut Maker is down to $329 at Cricut and Amazon.

-- The eufy Security Smart Touch Door Lock is down to $127.99 from $199.99 for one day only at Amazon.
+- The Eufy Security Smart Touch Door Lock is down to $127.99 from $199.99 for one day only at Amazon.

 - Insignia’s 43-inch Class LED 4K UHD Smart Fire TV Edition TV is down $60 to $239.99 now at Best Buy.

-- For one day only, you can find savings on ceiling fans, indoor and outdoor lighting at The Home Depot.
+- For one day only, you can find savings on ceiling fans and indoor and outdoor lighting at The Home Depot.

 - The Winix C545 4 Stage Air Purifier is just $69.99, down from $129.99 for one day at Woot!.